Updates for 2022 summer

 Arrival and Departure

-Campers will arrive at camp between 1pm and 2pm on Sunday the first day of camp and picked up between 10am and 11am on Saturday the last day of camp.
+Campers will arrive at camp between 1pm and 2pm on Sunday the first day of camp and picked up between 10am and 11am on Friday/Saturday the last day of camp.
 Please let the camp know if other arrangements need to be made for your child’s arrival or departure.
 We are always happy to help if you give us notice and let us know what we can do.
+PLEASE read pre-camp information emails carefully and DO print out the driving directions to camp.

 Homesickness